Dear reader of ADxS.org, please excuse the disruption.

 Characteristics of psychotic depression

 Delusion is an objectively false belief caused by an illness that is not shared by other people.
 Delusional thoughts usually concern primal fears.
-In extreme cases, those affected are convinced that the delusional thoughts are true.
+The person with ADHD is convinced of the truth of the delusional thoughts.

 Fear for